 - Click Yes to accept the license agreement.

 - The installer asks where you want to extract the files.
-It would be convenient to have it in the same place as the WinDirStat installer, so we recommend you extract it to your Downloads folder.
+It's convenient to have it in the same place as the WinDirStat installer, so we recommend you extract it to your Downloads folder.
 Click Browse, highlight Downloads, and click OK.

 - Click OK to extract the files.

 - Click OK to close the installer.

 If you copy the fciv.exe file into your C:\Windows directory, the command works from any directory or drive in the command prompt.